Find out if your property is eligible

 Uninhabitable properties or under structural repair

 The VOA will only do this if the property is derelict and uninhabitable, if the property is being rebuilt or structurally altered and the work will be substantial.
+There is a a helpful guide available on the VOA website.

-Council Tax premium on empty homes
+Council tax premium on empty homes

 As this premium applies to the property, a change in ownership or tenancy will not affect the premium.